muratk3n/thirdwave/en/README.md

 ---

-There is around Ukraine..?
+There is some focus around Ukraine..?
 In a geo average sense at least..
 DB info is not up-to-date on USS Eisenhower, but some say now it is around Oman.

 ---